 On the Canvas home page, select the course CU Boulder Math Readiness Test.

 Review the study materials and take the Practice Test.
-Note: the practice test appears on your screen after you sign up to take the Math Readiness Test.

 When you are ready, take the official Math Readiness Test.
 We strongly recommend using the Chrome browser.

 Placement results will be available within 3 business days.
 Students can view their placement results in Canvas under "Grades" or by going to the Buff Portal.